 The late ripening hybrid was built around 1740 on the banks of the Schuylkill River near the town of Springettsbury, northwest of Philadelphia in what is now the US state Pennsylvania discovered, selected, propagated and cultivated by a James Alexander.
 This man was the gardener of the Governor of Pennsylvania Thomas Penn (1702-1775), a son of the famous Quaker leader William Penn (1644-1718), after whom the US state is named.
 The site was close to a vineyard planted with European vines that had been created for William Penn in the 1680s and from which one of the parents probably came.

-Initially, the species became known after the river as Schuylkill Muscadel and similar names.
-A few years before the American Revolution, it was taken in the 1760s by a Colonel Benjamin Tasker in culture and as Tasker's Grape on a large scale in today's US state Maryland grown.
-The name Clifton's Constantia, in turn, goes back to a William Clifton who claims to have found her in his garden in Southwark, Philadelphia.
-There would be two different origins, but due to the great similarity, it is believed that it is only one sport the "real" Alexander Grape acted.
+Initially, after the river, the variety became known as Schuylkill Muscadel and similar names.
+A few years before the American Revolution, it was cultivated by a Colonel Benjamin Tasker in the 1760s and a large-scale Tasker's Grape in what is now the US state Maryland grown.
+The name Clifton's Constantia comes from a William Clifton who claims to have found it in his garden in Southwark, Philadelphia.
+There would be two different origins, but due to the great similarity, it is assumed that it is only one sport the "real" Alexander Grape acted.